Common Themes in Therapy

 Below, I've outlined some of the most common themes/difficulties I see in therapy.
 I should emphasize that I have shared these because they are "common" (although not a given), and therefore do not directly speak to or about people I have worked with or currently do work with.
 They instead, speak to the commonalities of the human experience and are intended to normalize the thoughts and feelings so many of us have.
 Understanding that what we are experiencing is relatively "normal" not only helps us realize that we are not alone and not "fundamentally flawed", but might be the first step towards conquering or dealing with these struggles in a more helpful and healthy kind of way.

 Comparing Self to Others: This pitfall is the core of low-self esteem.
 We compare ourselves to how we perceive others are doing based on however it is they seem to be doing in life.
-We often rate ourselves in comparison to others doing seemingly “better” (with relationships, money, mental health, and so on) and too frequently focus on the areas we feel we are falling short in, instead of honoring our achievements and own unique journey.
+We often rate ourselves in comparison to others doing seemingly "better" (with relationships, money, mental health, and so on) and too frequently focus on the areas we feel we are falling short in, instead of honoring our achievements and own unique journey.
 Because we often do not see what it is that other people are struggling with, we assume that others are doing better than us.
-Social media has taken comparisons to others to a whole new level, as we are constantly exposed to what it is that others want us to see or know about them.
+Social media has taken comparisons to others to a whole new level, as we are constantly exposed to what it is that others want us to see, know, and hear about them.

 Existential Struggles: People of varying worldviews and religious beliefs struggle with the deepest of philosophical questions surrounding meaning, purpose, and fulfillment.
 What's the point of this all?
 Am I doing enough?
 How can I make a meaningful impact?
 Do I have a purpose - and if so, what is it?
 How can I live the kind of life that I can be proud of?